Beyond Diophantine Wannier diagrams: Gap labelling for Bloch-Landau Hamiltonians: Introduction and main results

 \subsection{Slowly varying magnetic perturbations}

 Here we discuss the generalization of the above Diophantine formula \eqref{hc1'} to magnetic field perturbations that are slowly varying with respect to the lattice $\Z^2$, in the sense of space adiabatic perturbation theory.
-Let $\ASl(\x)=(\ASl_1(x_1,x_2),\ASl_2(x_1,x_2))$ be a $C^2$ magnetic potential and define $B:=\partial_2 \ASl_1-\partial_1 \ASl_2$.
-We assume that $B$ is at least $C^1$ with bounded derivatives in the following way: